 Most children have normal hip development after Pavlik harness treatment.
 It is important

-to continue follow-up as recommended by your child's orthopedist.
+to continue follow-up as advised by your child's orthopedist.
 Follow any instructions

 your child's orthopedist gives you.
 If your child has problems walking or seems to

-be in pain, he or she may need more treatment.
-Your child may need follow-up exams
+be in pain, they may need more treatment.
+Your child may need follow-up exams and

-and imaging tests such as ultrasound or X-ray.
-Talk with your child's orthopedist
+imaging tests such as ultrasound or X-ray.
+Talk with your child's orthopedist about

 Before you agree to the test or the procedure for your child make sure you know: